bcr/Meadow.Ws2812/README.md

 |T1H + T1L|650 ns |1250 ns|1850 ns|
 |RESET    |50 µs  |-      |-      |

+## Current Theory

+The idea is to use the MOSI signal from the SPI bus to signal the various high and low periods.
+Some cheats that might be helpful:

+* As long as T0H and T1H are in specification, you may be able to get away with T0L and T1L exceeding the maximum (provided that this period is less than the minimum for RESET.)
+This is naughty, but potentially helpful.

 ## Current Concerns

 * Configured frequency (3.2 MHz) doesn't match actual frequency (3 MHz).
 This